PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 ### Onions (and Shallots)

-Onions are what most people think of when they think of alliums.
-Onions can be harvested as ‘bulbing onions’ including varieties of yellow onion, white onion, red onion, and shallots, and ‘bunching onions’ such as green onions* and Welsh onions.
+Onions can be harvested as ‘bulbing onions’- including what we think of as yellow onions, white onions, and red onions- and ‘bunching onions’ which are onions that are harvested for their green tops.

 To grow bulbing onions, it's critical to determine whether to grow ‘long-day’ onions, ‘short-day’ onions, or ‘intermediate-day’ ‘day neutral’ onions.
 This depends on where you live and how many hours of daylight your garden receives in the summer: